PRKille/AnimalShelter.Solution/README.md

 * API allows the client to retrieve information on specific animals.
 * API allows the client to update information on specific animals.
 * API allows the client to delete an animal's information once they have been adopted.
+* API allows for specific query strings to return animals based on a species parameters.

 * For full API endpoint documentation please click [here](https://app.swaggerhub.com/apis/PRKille/animal-shelter_api/v1)